-Tuolumne Meadows: Visitor questions are answered at a booth outside the Tuolumne Visitor Center and at Olmstead Point -which also provides a telescope to view people on the Half Dome cables miles away.
+Tuolumne Meadows: Visitor questions are answered at a booth outside the Tuolumne Visitor Center and at Olmsted Point -which also provides a telescope to view people on the Half Dome cables miles away.
 Volunteers also serve as docents at Parsons Lodge and assist with cultural events that take place there during the summer cultural series.
+2022 and 2023 booth locations will vary depending on NPS need, construction schedules, and accessibility.